vt5491/multi-theme-applicator/README.md

 Future enhancements such as specifying a theme at the file level, or by file type (say all '.js' files are light themed, all 'java' are dark-themed etc), or physical theming at the window level are certainly possible.
 The current iteration of this package provide the raw mechanism to set the theme at the individual "node" level, and a higher level application layer that keeps track of themes for logical groups can be added in the future.

 2) While the vast majority of themes work find, some themes don't work quite right.
-Some themes don't properly "activate" until the MTA dialog is closed.
+Other themes don't properly "activate" until the MTA dialog is closed.
 This is probably due to the fact that there is no standard DOM representation for themes.
 Most themes use the same conventions, so it's not much of a problem.
+MTA achieves its effect through standard DOM manipulation techniques.